syncfusion-content/flutter-docs/Flutter/datagrid/sorting.md

 ## Sort column in double tap

 By default, the column gets sorted when the column header is clicked.
-This behavior can be changed to sort the column in double click action by setting [SfDataGrid.sortingGestureType](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataGrid/sortingGestureType.html) property to `doubleTap`.
+This behavior can be changed to sort the column in double click action by setting the [SfDataGrid.sortingGestureType](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataGrid/sortingGestureType.html) property to `doubleTap`.

 {% tabs %}
 {% highlight Dart %}